01 of 13

 Stainless Steel High-Pressure Laminate

 For walls that no one is likely to forget, consider stainless steel HPL sheets.
-They are composed of a thin layer of steel atop the laminate surface, so installation doesn't require metalworking skill.
+They are composed of a thin layer of steel atop the laminate surface, so installation doesn't require metalworking skills.

 Shown is NuMetal, from Advanced Technology, Inc., of Greensboro, North Carolina.
-ATI will ship up to five free samples from four of their design-related product lines.Continue to 13 of 13 below.
+ATI will ship up to five free samples from four of its design-related product lines.Continue to 13 of 13 below.

 13 of 13